Forsyth County, North Carolina

 Homeownership

-The percentage of African American residents living in an owned home jumped from 37% to 58% from 2019 to 2022.
+The percentage of African American residents living in an owned home jumped from 38% in 2019 to 54% in 2023.

 Leadership Voices